Lalithambika Antharjanam: Biography

 On the rare occasions when antharjanams left the house, they had to envelope their whole bodies in a thick cloak, and carry a leaf umbrella whose canopy reached to their waists, so that they could only see their own feet when walking.
 By contrast, lower caste women were required by law to bare their breasts when in the presence of higher caste men, and could be punished for not doing so.
 They thus habitually went with their upper bodied uncovered, and many reformist and missionary movements in early twentieth century Kerala clothed lower caste women by force to uplift them.
 By the 1930s, most royal households (who were below Brahmins, caste-wise) were allowing their women to wear blouses, but the practice took longer to percolate downwards to poorer families, especially as blouses were quite costly.

 In her story Revenge Herself (English translation anthologised in The Inner Courtyard), she highlights the moral and sexual choices faced by upper caste Nambudiri women, who were secluded in the inner house, through the story of the "fallen woman" Tatri.
 This is especially sensitive in Kerala, where other women are relatively free sexual lives in their matriarchal culture.
 In her story Mulappalinte Manam she highlights the woman's role as the central cohesive force in society, and she supports artificial birth control, so long as it does not contradict this basic womanly qualities of healing the schisms opened up by individualism.

 From her marriage with Narayanan Naboothiri, she had three sons, Bhaskara Kumar, N. Mohanan and Rajendran and four daughters, Leela, Shantha, Rajam and Mani.
 N. Mohanan was also a noted author and a recipient of Kerala Sahitya Akademi Award.

+Legacy

+Lalithambika Antharjanam Centre is a cultural organization with the mission of preserving the legacy of the author and social reformer as well as to empower women in the arts, within Malayalam literature.
+The organization has initiated several awards in Malayalam literature and has now instituted an annual award, Lalithanjali Literary Award, George Joseph K. and Ee Sandhya receiving the awards on March 29, 2026, at a function held at Chavara Cultural Centre, Kochi.